 Is Leaf Color an Indication of Potency?

-No, you can't tell how powerful the THC punch contained within buds may actually be until you either light it up or send it off to the lab for analysis.
+No, you can't tell how powerful the cannabinoid punch contained within buds may actually be until you either light it up or send it off to the lab for analysis.
 But a recent study did show a correlation between fan leaf shape and color, and whether the plant contains higher levels of CBD, THC, or a combo of both.

 The study showed that most cultivars with higher THC percentages tended to have fatter, shorter leaflets.
 Strains with a heavier CBD percentage usually presented with the more classic Sativa-shaped leaf growth, and those with a more even balanced split of both THC and CBD had leaf growth with medium-width fingers.